lbl-srg/ctrl-flow-dev/docs/modelica-resources.md

 # References

+- [Modelica University](https://modelica.university/) - collection of resources for Modelica

 - [Modelica by Example](https://mbe.modelica.university) -
   Nice practical introduction to modelica that incrementally walks through features in the language